What is Captive.com?

 Captive.com offers free access to all information on the site and opportunities to subscribe to newsletters.
 News headlines keep you informed of current industry happenings and events.
 Directories of service providers, captive insurance companies, and other industry organizations provide business contacts in virtually every professional sector that is involved in the captive insurance industry.

-A listing of captive insurance associations is also available, as is a page with employment opportunities and a candidate posting area where qualified risk professionals can be found to fill open positions.
+A listing of captive insurance associations is also available.
 A regularly updated calendar of conferences and training opportunities lists upcoming industry events.

 Who owns and operates Captive.Com?